 This Emergency Medical Technician Basic course is designed to train police, fire, rescue personnel and persons interested in the techniques of prehospital emergency care.
 Students will gain the knowledge and skills to provide basic emergency medical assistance to people in need.

-The curriculum, developed by the U.S. Department of Transportation, prepares students for the National & State certification examinations.
+The curriculum, developed by the U.S. Department of Transportation, prepares students for the National certification examination.

 An EMT is trained to respond to emergency situations and provide efficient and immediate care to the ill and injured.
 They transport patients to an appropriate medical facility.
 The EMT possesses the basic knowledge and skills necessary to provide appropriate interventions at the scene and during transport.
 EMTs function as part of a comprehensive EMS response, under medical oversight, and function with basic interventions and equipment.